filipsnastins/tomodachi-testcontainers/docs/guides/testing-repositories.md

 The fixture will automatically start `MotoContainer`.
 For the `table_name`, any string value will suffice;
 the example is using a value with a random `uuid` suffix as a namespace to avoid table name clashes during tests.

-!!! success "Dependency injection increases testability."
+!!! success "Dependency injection increases testability"

     Being able to pass a different `DynamoDBClient` to the Repository in tests is powerful - it makes the code testable and explicit about its dependencies.